Experiencing Stuttering In Games? Here’s The Fix

 Ensuring Internet Connection

-Obviously, this only applies if you’re playing an online game, but it can still cause headaches.
+Obviously, this only applies if you’re playing an online game, but it can still cause difficulties.
 Multiplayer/online video games can often stutter and lag if you have a weak internet connection.

 If you can, try to choose the in-game server that is closest to you.
-This will improve the response time between your computer and the server, effectively reducing lag and stutters.
+This will improve the response time between your computer and the server, essentially reducing lag and stutters.

 Those are some of the quickest and easiest tactics to reduce stuttering in games.

 However, there are plenty of other things that can be done.
-But, these are all hardware fixes that would require going to a store or waiting for a delivery.
+But, these are all tangible solutions that would require going to a store or waiting for a delivery.

 These include upgrading your GPU or CPU.
-A less expensive solution could be adding more RAM or upgrading to an SSD and, of course, running your games from that SSD.
+A more economical solution could be adding more RAM or upgrading to an SSD and, of course, running your games from that SSD.
 It’s also possible that your PSU is underpowered or that either your CPU or GPU is overheating.

-The aim of this guide is to help you fix stuttering in games as easily as possible, and we hope you have found it useful.
+The aim of this guide is to help you fix stuttering in games as smoothly as possible, and we hope you have found it useful.

 Recommended Reads